christianreimer/DiffStream/readme.md

 # DiffStream

-Project to examing performance and reliability of keeping multiple distributed caches in sycn by sending diffs instead of the full object on each update.
+Project to examine performance and reliability of keeping multiple distributed caches in sync by sending diffs instead of the full object on each update.

-Example (without the IPC)
+Example (for simplicity, without the IPC).
 ```python
 >>> from diffstream import cache
 >>> import pprint, json